 Make sure that your scan results check out (everything should say “Good”), and then click the Build button.

-The process may take several minutes to complete, so leave the tab open as it works.
+The process may take several minutes to complete, so leave the tab open as the plugin does its job.

-Once the process is complete, you will see download options for Installer and the Archive package.
+Once the process is complete, you’ll see download options for Installer and the Archive package.
 You need to click on the ‘One click download’ link to download both files.

-The archive file is a copy of your site, and the installer file will automate the installation process for you.
+The archive file is a copy of your complete website, and the installer file will automate the installation process for you.

-Step 3: Import Your WordPress Site to Your New Host
+Step 3: Import Your WordPress Site to the New Host

 Now that you have downloaded both the archive and installer files, the next step is to upload them to your new web host.

-If you are unable to find this information, then ask support at your new web host and they will help you out.
+If you are unable to find this information, then you can ask for support at your new web hosting company, and they will help you out.

-Using your FTP client, upload both installer.php file and your archive .zip file to the root directory of your website.
-This is usually
+Using the FTP client, you need to upload both installer.php file and your archive .zip file to the root directory of your website.

 Step 4: Change The Hosts File to Prevent Downtime